Pesa Bydgostia: PKP Polregio

-On 16 December 2005, a contract was signed with PKP Przewozy Regionalne for the delivery of 11 units to serve the Warsaw–Łódź route.
+On 16 December 2005, a contract was signed with PKP Polregio for the delivery of 11 units to serve the Warsaw–Łódź route.
 The purchase was financed by the European Regional Development Fund under the EU Sectoral Operational Program for Transport, along with government budget contributions.

 In early June 2007, the first set was completed and sent for trial runs to obtain operational approval.
 On 23 August 2007, an official presentation of the ED74 took place at Warszawa Centralna railway station, followed by a trip to Łódź.
 The next day, two coupled ED74 units operated the first scheduled train.
 On October 31, an amendment to the contract increased the order to 14 units.
 The initially ordered 11 sets were delivered by the end of 2007, and by summer 2008, an additional 3 sets were delivered.

 On October 10, ED74-005 was presented at the Trako Fair in Oliwa, and from 23 to 26 September 2008, ED74-014 was displayed at InnoTrans in Berlin.

-In December 2008, the units were transferred to PKP Intercity to operate Twoje Linie Kolejowe, replacing discontinued express trains previously run by PKP Przewozy Regionalne.
+In December 2008, the units were transferred to PKP Intercity to operate Twoje Linie Kolejowe, replacing discontinued express trains previously run by PKP Polregio.